 At several points throughout the museum, visitors are forced to confront the contradictions of the high-minded ideals of the framers of the Constitution and the realities of their time.
 These include slavery and the second-class status of women.
 Slavery, for example, would expand for nearly another century after the Revolutionary War ended.
 And despite arguing for their liberty at the start of America, women in the United States would fight for suffrage into the early 20th century.

 The message: The ideals of the American Revolution belong not only to the founding fathers long revered by our country, but also to the founding generation of Americans who first heard them, and the generations that have come since.

-"For over two centuries, if you said the words 'founders of this country,' the image that would pop to most people's minds would be a white man," said Scott Stephenson, vice president of collections, exhibitions and programming.
+"For over two centuries, if you said the words 'founders of this country,' the image that would pop to most people's minds would be a white man," said Scott Stephenson.
+He is vice president of collections, exhibitions and programming.
 "Increasingly, we at museums have realized we have got to tell a broader story."

-One exhibit features the story of the Oneida Indians, one of the first allies to support the nascent America, who fought and died alongside the colonist soldiers.
-Also on display is the active role of African-Americans, enslaved and free, in the war, fighting with both the Continental and British armies, showed that blacks were patriots also fighting for their own freedom.
+One exhibit features the story of the Oneida Indians.
+The tribe was one of the first allies to support the nascent America.
+They fought and died alongside the colonist soldiers.
+Also on display is the active role of African-Americans, enslaved and free, in the war.
+They fought with both the Continental and British armies.
+The museum shows that blacks were patriots also fighting for their own freedom.

-Visitors are asked to consider the question, "Freedom for whom?" said Adrienne Whaley, the museum's manager for school programs.
+Visitors are asked to consider the question, "Freedom for whom?" said Adrienne Whaley.
+She is the museum's manager for school programs.